 Nirbhaya case: Convict Vinay Sharma moves SC challenging rejection of mercy plea by Prez

-One of the four death row convicts in the Nirbhaya gang rape and murder case, Vinay Sharma, approached the Supreme Court on Tuesday challenging the rejection of his mercy petition by the President.
-Sharma, through his counsel A P Singh, has also sought commutation of death sentence to life imprisonment.
+One of the four death row convicts in the Nirbhaya gang rape and murder case, Vinay Sharma, moved the Supreme Court Tuesday challenging the rejection of his mercy petition by the President claiming that the "hurried rejection" was "mala fide" and violated the letter and spirit of the Constitution.
+He has also sought commutation of his death sentence to life imprisonment claiming that he has "developed mental illness" inside the prison due to the alleged "torture and ill-treatment".

-President Ram Nath Kovind had on February 1 rejected the clemency plea of Vinay.
+Vinay alleged in his plea that "public statements" made by ministers at the Centre as well as in the Delhi government supporting his execution had "pre-judged the outcome of his mercy petition", and there also appears to be "non-application" of mind on the part of the President in rejecting his mercy plea.
+"This must also be considered in light of the hurried rejection of the mercy petition by the President on January 31, within 48 hours of filing of the petitioner's mercy petition.
+Therefore, the decision of rejection of petitioner's mercy petition is mala fide and therefore violates the letter and spirit of the Constitution," said the plea, filed through advocate A P Singh.

+The apex court had earlier dismissed a plea filed by Mukesh Kumar Singh, another death row convict in the case, challenging the rejection of his mercy petition by the President.
+Vinay has alleged that the President's decision rejecting his mercy plea was communicated to him in jail on January 31.

+His plea said that "public statements made by several ministers in the Council of Ministers in the Delhi Government as well as the Union government reflect that they strongly support the execution of the petitioner and had therefore, pre-judged the outcome of his mercy petition" even before it was filed.
+"Therefore, it is submitted that the decision of the President which would be based on such aid and advise suffers from the same bias and is also rendered bad in law," it said, adding, "there also appears to be a non-application of mind on the part of the President".

+The plea claimed that fundamental rights of Vinay were violated by the authorities as he has been kept in "illegal segregated confinement" in Tihar jail in violation of the law laid down by the apex court.
+It also alleged that Vinay has been subjected to "torture and ill-treatment in prison, as a result of which he experienced grave mental trauma and even developed mental illness for which he has received psychiatric treatment in prison".

+It said that mental illness inside prison is one of grounds to commute the death sentence.
 The trial court had on January 31 stayed "till further orders" execution of the four convicts in the case -- Mukesh Kumar Singh (32), Pawan Gupta (25), Vinay Kumar Sharma (26) and Akshay Kumar (31), who are lodged in Tihar Jail.

+Pawan has not yet filed a curative petition -- the last and final legal remedy available to a person which is decided in-chamber.
+Pawan also has the option of filing a mercy plea.
+The mercy petition of Akshay was also rejected by the President.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)